idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 that *you* type, dear reader, fits in the Unicode Basic Multilingual Plane and is therefore encodable in 2 bytes.

-I apologise to my Chinese, Japanese and Korean readers who throw 4 byte code points around with abandon.
+I apologise to my Chinese, Japanese and Korean friends who throw 4 byte code points around with abandon.
 At least you're covered and not forgotten.